apify/actor-scraper/docs/web-scraper/tutorial.md

 Webhooks are a feature that help keep you aware of what's happening with your tasks.
 You can set them up to inform you when a task starts, finishes, fails and so on, or you can even use them to run more tasks, depending on the outcome of the original one.
 You can find the [documentation on webhooks here](https://apify.com/docs/webhooks).

 ### RUNS
-After you run your task for the first time, you will find the run here and will be able to open its detail page to see all information about it.
+You can find all the task runs and their detail pages here.
+Every time you start a task, it will appear here in the list.
 All runs of your task including their results will be stored here for the data retention period, [which you can find under your plan](https://apify.com/pricing).

 ### API
-The API tab gives you a quick overview of all the available API calls, if you would like to use your task programmatically, and includes links to detailed API documentation.
+The API tab gives you a quick overview of all the available API calls, if you would like to use your task programmatically.
+It also includes links to detailed API documentation.
 You can even try it out immediately using the **TEST** button.

-## The INPUT
-Now let's go back to the INPUT tab.
-As you can see, there are already some values pre-configured in the INPUT.
-It says that the task should visit `https://apify.com` and all its subpages and scrape some data using the provided `pageFunction`, specifically the `<title>` of the page and its URL.

-> We will not go through all the available INPUT options in this tutorial.
-See the actor's README under the ACTOR INFO tab for detailed information.

-Before you click Run to see what happens, set the `Max pages per crawl` option to `10`.
-This tells your task to finish after 10 pages have been visited.
-We don't need to crawl the whole domain just to see that it works.
-It also helps with keeping your compute unit (CU) consumption low.
-Just to get an idea, the free plan includes 10 CUs and this run will consume about 0.04 CU, so you can run it 250 times a month for free.
-If you accidentally go over the limit, no worries, we won't charge you for it.
-You just won't be able to run more tasks that month.

-Now click **Save & Run**! *(either at the very bottom or in the top-right corner of your screen)*

-### The run detail
-After clicking **Save & Run**, the window will change to the run detail.
-Here, you will see the Log of the run.
-If it seems that nothing is happening, don't worry, it takes a few seconds for the run to fully boot up.
-In under a minute, you should have the 10 pages scraped.
-You will know that the run successfully completed when the `RUNNING` card in top-left corner changes to `SUCCEEDED`.

-> Feel free to browse through the various new tabs: LOG, INFO, INPUT and other, but for the sake of brevity, we will not explain all their features in this tutorial.

-Now that the run has `SUCCEEDED`, click on the rightmost card labeled **Clean items** to see the results of the scrape.
-This takes you to the DATASET tab, where you can display or download the results in various formats.
-For now, just click the blue **Preview data** button.
-Voila, the scraped data.
-If you see a bunch of weird things like `#debug/errorMessages`, just check the **Clean data** checkbox above the top-left corner of the results table and it should go away.

-Good job!
-We've run our first task and got some results.
-Let's learn how to change the default configuration to scrape something more interesting than just the page's `<title>`.

 ## Scraping theory
 Since this is a tutorial, we'll be scraping our own website.
 A great candidate for some scraping practice is the [Apify Library](https://apify.com/library).
 It's a page that uses modern web technologies and displays a lot of different items in various categories, just like an online store, a typical scraping target, would.